grafana/agent/docs/sources/shared/wal-data-retention.md

 Agent, the Agent verifies the WAL, removing any corrupt segments it finds.
 Sometimes, this repair is unsuccessful, and you must manually delete the corrupted WAL to continue.

-When the WAL becomes corrupted, Grafana Agent writes error messages such as `err="failed to find segment for index"` to the log file.
+If the WAL becomes corrupted, Grafana Agent writes error messages such as `err="failed to find segment for index"` to the log file.

 {{% admonition type="note" %}}